bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 ### What LinkOut URLs are available for my list of IDs?

 LinkOut URLs are provided as a service by NCBI and link to information present outside of Entrez.
-These links are available via elink using '-cmd' parameter settings of 'llinks', 'llinklibs', and 'prlinks'.
+These links are available via elink using `-cmd` parameter settings of `llinks`, `llinklibs`, and `prlinks`.
 Among the links provided in the following example are the USCS Genome Browser.

 ```perl